blakebrdak/Altify/README.md

 - Find the images lacking alt text and save the responses from genAI API to their "img.alt".
 - The max number of response tokens can be adjusted in content.js.

 **Usage:** In the content.js file,  find`"const API_KEY = "openAIAPI"; "`, replace openAIAPI with the actual OpenAI API Key.
 This line can be modified later cause we had better not hard coding the API Key into this script for security.
+I have an OpenAI API Key now.
+If you guys prefer to share an API key, then I could share the key number.

 **Next Step:**